 Council owns assets that in some cases are more than 100 years old.
-This is obviously a lot further back than the experience of current staff reaches.
 Rangitīkei District Council as it now stands was formed from the Rangitīkei County, Marton Borough and Taihape Borough Councils; historic asset information has come from a variety of sources.